Celest151/sportbuk/README.md

 ## Testing Status

 - Demo seed script syntax verified with `node --check`.
-- Seed rerun verified as idempotent.
+- Seed can be rerun for a fresh demo reset, but it overwrites customized demo records.
 - MongoDB verified with 8 football products, 4 categories, and 2 collections.
 - Seeded catalog and storefront image references use local football assets; no Unsplash image references remain.
 - No Jest test files currently exist; `npm test` reports `No tests found`.